-The Town has plans to purchase the Town of North Castle Pool by the end of 2017 and should make improvements to its facilities, including resurfacing the pool deck and refinishing the pool's interior.
+The Town has plans to purchase the Town of North Castle Pool and should make improvements to its facilities, including resurfacing the pool deck and refinishing the pool's interior.
 In addition, the Town should pursue plans to construct a small building that could be rented for events and provide storage space at the pool site.